 The Public Retirement Insurance System (also referred to as Statutory Pension Insurance), which also includes survivor and disability benefits, has been dominant.
 Participation is mandatory for employees, with each worker assessed for a sum based on annual earnings.
 Premiums are deducted by the employer, with the employee paying half and the employer half.
-Starting in January 2012 the premium is 19.6 percent of the gross monthly wage or salary.
-This is assessed on monthly incomes up to a maximum of 5,600 euros (67,200 euros a year) in the west and 4,800 euros (57,600 euros a year) in the east.
-Retirement now normally begins at age 65, though it is to be gradually increased to 67 by 2029.
+In 2020 the premium is 18.6 percent of the gross monthly wage or salary.
+This is assessed on monthly incomes up to a maximum of 6,900 euros (82,800 euros a year) in the west and 6,450 euros (77,400 euros a year) in the east.
+Retirement now normally begins at age 65 plus nine months though it is to be gradually increased to 67 by 2029.
 There are a number of ways that early retirement can start – for example at age 63 if a person has contributed to the system for 45 years.
 Those who have contributed for at least 35 years can also take early retirement but will have a slightly reduced benefit.
 Conversely, a person can continue to work after reaching retirement age.
 This will have the effect of increased benefits when the decision to retire is finally mad.

 Company Plans (bAV betriebliche Altersvorsorge) have traditionally been designed to supplement Retirement Insurance, and now will play a greater role in taking up the slack.
 Government tax breaks and subsidies will encourage companies and employees to invest in private plans.
 Though company plans are not compulsory, they cover about three-fifths of the working population, a percentage that is expected to grow.
 Pensions on company plans usually also commence at age 65, though this is likely in many cases to follow the Retirement Insurance practice and increase gradually to 67.